emmabritton/tape-device/language.md

 Results in `Answer:7`

-> :warning: The whole tape file is limited to 65535 bytes.
-This includes ops, strings, and data.
+> :warning: Each section is limited to 65535 bytes

 #### Comments